Pisa: 12th century

-In 1113, Pisa and Pope Paschal II set up, together with the count of Barcelona and other contingents from Provence and Italy (Genoese excluded), a war to free the Balearic Islands from the Moors; the queen and the king of Majorca were brought in chains to Tuscany.
+In 1113, Pisa and Pope Paschal II set up, together with the count of Barcelona and other contingents from Provence and Italy (Genoese excluded), a war to free the Balearic Islands from the Moors; the queen and the king of Mallorca were brought in chains to Tuscany.
 Though the Almoravides soon reconquered the island, the booty taken helped the Pisans in their magnificent programme of buildings, especially the cathedral, and Pisa gained a role of pre-eminence in the Western Mediterranean.

-In the following years, the mighty Pisan fleet, led by archbishop Pietro Moriconi, drove away the Saracens after ferocious combats.
-Though short-lived, this success of Pisa in Spain increased the rivalry with Genoa.
-Pisa's trade with the Languedoc and Provence (Noli, Savona, Fréjus, and Montpellier) were an obstacle to Genoese interests in cities such as Hyères, Fos, Antibes, and Marseille.
+In the following years, the powerful Pisan fleet, led by archbishop Pietro Moriconi, drove away the Saracens after ferocious battles.
+Though short-lived, this Pisan success in Spain increased the rivalry with Genoa.
+Pisa's trade with Languedoc, Provence (Noli, Savona, Fréjus, and Montpellier) were an obstacle to Genoese interests in cities such as Hyères, Fos, Antibes, and Marseille.

-The war began in 1119 when the Genoese attacked several galleys on their way to the motherland, and lasted until 1133.
+The war began in 1119 when the Genoese attacked several galleys on their way home to the motherland, and lasted until 1133.
 The two cities fought each other on land and at sea, but hostilities were limited to raids and pirate-like assaults.

 In June 1135, Bernard of Clairvaux took a leading part in the Council of Pisa, asserting the claims of Pope Innocent II against those of Pope Anacletus II, who had been elected pope in 1130 with Norman support, but was not recognised outside Rome.
 Innocent II resolved the conflict with Genoa, establishing Pisan and Genoese spheres of influence.
 Pisa could then, unhindered by Genoa, participate in the conflict of Innocent II against king Roger II of Sicily.
 Amalfi, one of the maritime republics (though already declining under Norman rule), was conquered on August 6, 1136; the Pisans destroyed the ships in the port, assaulted the castles in the surrounding areas, and drove back an army sent by Roger from Aversa.
 This victory brought Pisa to the peak of its power and to a standing equal to Venice.
 Two years later, its soldiers sacked Salerno.